IvanMurzak/Unity-Network-REST/README.md

 # How to use
 ## STEP 1: Create Server representation as ScriptableObject instance
-Create class for representing server, let's call it ``RemoteServerSO``.
+Create a class for representing the server, let's call it ``RemoteServerSO``.
 Extend the class from ``NetworkSO``.
-In Unity Editor press right mouse click in project and create new instance of server representation using menu: ``Tools/Remote Server``.
-Select the instance and put into server endpoint.
+Press the right mouse click on the project in Unity Editor, and create a new instance of server representation using the menu: ``Tools/Remote Server``.
+Select the instance and put it into the server endpoint.
 We will use the instance for sending requests to the server.
 ```C#
 [CreateAssetMenu(fileName = "RemoteServer", menuName = "Tools/Remote Server", order = 0)]
 public class RemoteServerSO : NetworkSO